Ankit-2409/DIABETES-PREDICTION-USING-MACHINE-LEARNING/README.md

 Data Analysis

 -----
-- Based on the number of pregnancies
+- Based on the number of Pregnancies

 ![](Aspose.Words.1fd23f18-1eab-436e-8ed7-0b66439486a6.007.png)